stefoxp/knowledge/Agile/KanbanInAction/02_kanban_principles.md

 # Kanban principles

-Kanban is like a metaprocess that can be applied to whatever process you're working with today.
+Kanban is like a meta-process that can be applied to whatever process you're working with today.
-No new processes, no new rules, and no troublesome reorganisations needed.
+No new processes, no new rules, and no troublesome reorganizations needed.

 ## The principles of kanban